 Most common soaps are made with the purpose of removing fat and are not suited for soap washing wood.
 Beware to use a proper fat soap with no perfume or other additives.

 Use a clean cloth to oil the chair and make sure the oil is lightly and evenly distributed.
-Get a new soft dry cloth and wipe off the remaining oil of the furniture, always following the wood grain.
+Get a new soft dry cloth and wipe off the remaining oil, always following the wood grain.
 Then leave it to dry.
-It can take a day or two before the oil has hardened up, depending on the oil used.
+It can take a day or two before the newly oiled surface is dry, depending on the oil used.

 You need: